kmichel/aiven-monitor/README.md

   - [Coverage](https://kmichel.github.io/aiven-monitor/coverage/)
   - Compatible with Python 3.7, 3.8 and 3.9

-Monitor websites status and send to Kafka then record to a Postgres database.
+Website monitoring with Kafka and Postgres.

+The project is split in two binaries:
-The checker is responsible for running the monitoring probes and sending to Kafka.
+ - `aiven-monitor-checker` : runs the monitoring probes and sends the result to Kafka.

-The writer is responsible for reading from Kafka and writing to Postgres.
+ - `aiven-monitor-writer` : reads from Kafka and stores the result in Postgres.

 The monitoring probes are [configurable from a file](https://kmichel.github.io/aiven-monitor/aiven_monitor/checker.html#configuration-options):